 FUNDING for BIPOC ARTISTS MADE EASY (finally!)

-ROUND 2—are you ready?
-We’re offering free money to fund Independent BIPOC Artists in Greater Hartford who have projects they are just itching to produce.
+We offer free money to fund Independent BIPOC Artists in Greater Hartford who have projects they are just itching to produce.

 PRE-QUALIFY in about 10 MINS.

-DEADLINE MARCH 30, 2024
+DEADLINE was MARCH 30, 2024

 Answer 5 questions about you and 5 questions about your project.
 That’s all we need to get the ball rolling.
-If you want more info–scroll.
-If you want funding–click:

 Made possible by Artists of Color Unite!, an advisory group to Hartford Foundation for Public Giving.